 Hong Kong is a developed state and has a transparent system.
 However, even if leasehold is safe, foreigners can’t own land and are subject to an additional Buyers Stamp Duty of 15%, and a sellers stamp duty of at least 10%.
 With 0% capital gains, and a transparent legal system, Hong Kong still performs fairly well.
 Hong Kong will always be an attractive spot for property buyers.

-China has competitive taxes, but it’s generally harder to get visas (even if Americans can get 10 year visas, we need to take other nationalities into consideration).
+China has competitive taxes, but it’s generally hard to get visas (even if Americans can get 10 year visas, we need to take other nationalities into consideration).
 Foreigners can’t own land and yields are low in general.
+You need to work or study in China for at least 1 year before you can buy one property.

 Total property investment value of US$300,000 by non-resident foreigners with a holding period of 5 years, and with a monthly rental income of USD 1500 is assumed